-Learners will engage with 16 weeks of flexible delivery, blending real-time interaction (in person and/or face-to-face via online technology) with interactive online resources.
+Learners will engage with 16 weeks of flexible delivery, blending real-time interaction (via online technology) with interactive online resources.
 Some real-time content delivery will be recorded and made available for later review and flexible support will be available outside of formally timetabled sessions.

 - Agree to provide mandatory personal data and supplementary information on their employment outcomes for up to 8 months following completion of the Skills Bootcamp

 - Be looking for a new role, new opportunities or increased responsibility/promotion to a different role which utilises the skills acquired through their Skills Bootcamp

 - Applicants must be from the South West region (Swindon, Bristol, Bournemouth, Exeter, Plymouth, Poole, Gloucester, Truro, Taunton, Cheltenham, Bath and Torquay)

 - recently unemployed, within the last 12 months

 - self-employed, looking to develop their skills to increase their career potential

 - employed, but looking to move into a new job role, or seeking a pathway to a new career

 - employed, where you wish to gain increased responsibilities/new role within your current employment place or, your employer wishes you to develop your skills and is committed to paying 30% of the bootcamp costs*